-For a diversified portfolio that maintains a static allocation, consider the Retirement Income Fund.
+For a diversified portfolio that maintains a static allocation, consider the Retirement Balanced Fund.

 Diversification cannot assure profit or protect against loss in a declining market.

 The principal value of the Retirement Funds is not guaranteed at any time, including at or after the target date, which is the approximate year an investor plans to retire (assumed to be age 65) and likely stop making new investments in the fund.
 If an investor plans to retire significantly earlier or later than age 65, the funds may not be an appropriate investment even if the investor is retiring on or near the target date.
 The funds' allocations among a broad range of underlying T. Rowe Price stock and bond funds will change over time.
 The funds emphasize potential capital appreciation during the early phases of retirement asset accumulation, balance the need for appreciation with the need for income as retirement approaches, and focus on supporting an income stream over a long-term postretirement withdrawal horizon.
 The funds are not designed for a lump-sum redemption at the target date and do not guarantee a particular level of income.
 The funds maintain a substantial allocation to equities both prior to and after the target date, which can result in greater volatility over shorter time horizons.